 History of the Army Flag

 The U.S Army Flag was adopted on June 12th, 1956 by President Dwight.
-D. Eisenhower following Wilber.
-M. Brucker's (secretary of the Army) request to create a flag, as the army was the only branch of the armed services that did not have its own flag.
-The flag is flown over United States Army installations and no other flag may be flown over the Army Installations apart from the national flag.
+D. Eisenhower following Secretary of the Army, Wilber.
+M. Brucker's request to create a flag that was representative of the Army.
+At the time, the US Army was the only branch of the US Military without an official flag.
+The flag is flown over United States Army installations and no other flag may be flown over the Army Installations apart from the national flag of the United States.